New York Child Safety Seat Usage

-Jed Dietrich, Esq., Differentiated as an American Institute of Trial Lawyers Litigator of the Year, and His Battle-Tested Team of Attorneys at the Dietrich Law Firm P.C., Recognized as a Best Law Firm of America, Fight to Deliver the Best Possible Outcome to Children Injured in Car Accidents in Buffalo, New York; Niagara Falls, New York; Rochester, New York; Throughout New York State and Beyond.
+Jed Dietrich, Esq., Differentiated as an American Institute of Trial Lawyers Litigator of the Year, and His Battle-Tested Team of Attorneys at the Dietrich Law Firm P.C.
+Fight to Deliver the Best Possible Outcome to Children Injured in Car Accidents in Buffalo, New York; Niagara Falls, New York; Rochester, New York; Throughout New York State and Beyond.

 Car accidents are the leading cause of death among children throughout the United States.
 In 2018 alone, children 12 years old and younger suffered more than 97,000 injuries and 636 fatalities in automobile accidents.
 The use of proper child car and booster safety seats by parents can, in some cases, mean the difference between life and death.
 Of the 636 children who died, for which restraint use was known, approximately one-third were not using the required restraint systems.
 The Centers for Disease Control and Prevention (CDC) discovered that, in just one year, over 618,000 children ages 0-12 were passengers in vehicles without using child safety seats or booster seats.
 Worse still, almost half of all child restraint systems are being used incorrectly.